-- HTTP (Hypertext Transfer Protocol): This value designates port number 80 (the default value). - HTTPS (Hypertext Transfer Protocol Secure): This value designates port number 443 and enables the encryption mode automatically. - Enter a valid port number manually.
-If you use port number 443 the SSL (Secure Socket Layer) encryption mode will be set to true, automatically.
+- HTTP: This value designates port number 80 (the default value). - HTTPS: This value designates port number 443 and enables the encryption mode automatically. - Enter a valid port number manually.
+If you use port number 443, the SSL encryption mode will be set to true automatically. - SSL(<boolean>)

-- SSL(<boolean>)

 You can set the encryption mode <boolean> to true or false.
-If you want to use HTTPS connection you must enable the SSL mode.
-The SSL mode is by default false.
+If you want to use a HTTPS connection, you must enable SSL mode.
+The default value for SSL mode is false.